-The Nominating Committee will consider any nominees submitted by shareholders of record at the time of any such nomination in compliance with applicable rules of the SEC and our Amended and Restated By-Laws, or the By-Laws.
-The Nominating Committee will determine whether any shareholder nominee meets the qualifications for candidacy described above and in the Nominating Committee Charter.
-Shareholders' nominations for election at the 2015 Annual Meeting of Shareholders must be submitted in writing to Yossi Maimon, Corporate Secretary, not less than 45 days nor more than 75 days prior to the date on which we first mailed this proxy statement.
+The Nominating Committee will consider any nominees submitted by stockholders of record at the time of any such nomination in compliance with applicable rules of the SEC and our By-Laws.
+The Nominating Committee will determine whether any stockholder nominee meets the qualifications for candidacy described above and in the Nominating Committee Charter.
+Stockholders' nominations for election at the 2017 Annual Meeting of Stockholders must be submitted in writing to Yossi Maimon, Corporate Secretary, not less than 45 days nor more than 75 days prior to the date on which we first mailed this proxy statement.
 Such written notice must include the following information: (i) name, age, business address and residence address of the nominee; (ii) the principal occupation or employment of the nominee; (iii) the class and number of shares of our company beneficially owned by the nominee; and (iv) any other information relating to the nominee that would be required to be disclosed in solicitations for proxies for elections of directors pursuant to Regulation 14A of the Exchange Act.
-The written notice must also include the following information with respect to each shareholder delivering such notice: (i) the name and record address of such shareholder; and (ii) the class and number of shares of our company beneficially owned by the shareholder.
-Lastly, the written notice must include certain information relating to any derivative or hedging transactions by the shareholder delivering such notice and its Shareholder Associated Persons, as defined in our By-Laws, and other arrangements with other parties regarding our securities, as presented in detail in our By-Laws.
-Shareholders can mail any such recommendations, including the criteria outlined above, to Yossi Maimon, Corporate Secretary, Protalix BioTherapeutics, Inc., 2 Snunit Street, Science Park, P.O.
+The written notice must also include the following information with respect to each stockholder delivering such notice: (i) the name and record address of such stockholder; and (ii) the class and number of shares of our company beneficially owned by the stockholder.
+Lastly, the written notice must include certain information relating to any derivative or hedging transactions by the stockholder delivering such notice and its Stockholder Associated Persons, as defined in our By-Laws, and other arrangements with other parties regarding our securities, as presented in detail in our By-Laws.
+Stockholders can mail any such recommendations, including the criteria outlined above, to Yossi Maimon, Corporate Secretary, Protalix BioTherapeutics, Inc., 2 Snunit Street, Science Park, P.O.
 Box 455, Carmiel 20100, Israel.

-During the year ended December 31, 2014, there were 13 meetings of our Board of Directors and 4 meetings of the Audit Committee (and one action by written consent).
-Neither the Compensation Committee nor the Nominating Committee held any meetings during the year ended December 31, 2014.
+During the year ended December 31, 2015, there were seven meetings of our Board of Directors, five meetings of the Audit Committee (and one action by written consent) and two meetings of the Compensation Committee.
 Our non-management directors hold meetings separate from management at least twice per year.
-All of our current directors, other than Dr. Kornberg, attended at least 75% of the aggregate number of meetings of the Board of Directors and the committees of the Board of Directors on which they served.
+All of our current directors, other than Dr. Komberg, attended at least 75% of the aggregate number of meetings of the Board of Directors and the committees of the Board of Directors on which they served.

 Under the rules of the NYSE MKT, a director of our company will only qualify as an "independent director" if, among other things, in the opinion of our Board of Directors, that person does not have a material relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 The Board of Directors has determined that none of the non-employee directors has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of the non-employee directors is an "independent director" as defined under rules of the NYSE MKT.
-In addition, the Board of Directors has determined that all members of the Audit Committee meet the independence requirements set forth in Rule 10A-3 under the Exchange Act and that all members of the Compensation Committee meet the independence requirements set forth in Rule 805(c) of the NYSE MKT Listed Company Manual.
+In addition, the Board of Directors has determined that all members of the Audit Committee meet the independence requirements set forth in Rule 10A-3 under the Exchange Act and that all members of the Compensation Committee meet the independence requirements set forth in Rule 805(c) of the NYSE MKT Listed Company Guide.